Y4SS1NE/WPD2/README.md

 - Initialise a new npm package npm init

-- Import all the packages: express, mustache, nedb
+- Import all the packages list in the package list

-- Run the app by typing: node index
+- Run the app by typing: npm start or npm run dev if you're using nodemon

-- check results in: localhost:3000
+- check results in: localhost:5000